Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

     <img src="images/Geany_window.png" alt="Geany window" width="800">
     <figcaption align="center">The Geany user interface</figcaption>
 </p>

+Alternatively you can create the programs on your own laptop and copy them over to the raspberry pi over SSH (Secure Socket Shell).
+For our sessions we will use repl.it which is an online IDE that can interpret and compile your code.
+Using this we do not have to worry about what operating system we are on and installing any new software.
+Simply write the code online, download it and copy it across as shown below.

 But how to actually run the program, so the computer can do what we ask it to do?
 That's where the Linux terminal comes in handy.
 Look again at the main menu bar in the Figure above.
 The terminal is the black symbol with <kbd>**>\_**</kbd> in it, at the top of the screen.
 Once you've clicked on it, the below window appears.